MatheusRich/matheusrich.github.io/_posts/2021-03-26-dont-use-comments-use-code.md

 However, we can easily avoid (most) comments!
 As the saying goes _"Talk is cheap, show me the code"_.
 So, here we go:

-## Describind the obvious
+## Describing the obvious

 Let's get this one out of the way: these "describing" comments are just useless.
-They're just duplication and add no value.
+They're just duplications and add no value.
 On the contrary, they encourage other developers to do the same!
 Just get rid of them.
 Good variable and function naming is the way to go here.

 ```ruby